mvcisback/SSLVC/report/report.md

 calibration procedure discussed in this paper.
 In section II, we talk about the general flow of the algorithm for reconstructing 3D audio and speaker recognition algorithms.
-In section III, face detection, classification, and tracking are discussed in details.
+In section III, face detection, classification, and tracking are discussed in detail.
 In section IV, voice activity detection (VAD) and speech classification algorithms are explained thoroughly.
 In section V, we go over the results for 3D audio reconstruction and multimodal speaker recognition.
 And finally, in